As variants threaten Covid-19 progress, US weighs trial results of Johnson & Johnson vaccine candidate - Local News 8

 In Connecticut, more than 364,200 total doses have been administered as of Thursday — meaning 35% of people 75 and older have been inoculated in the state.

-“Connecticut continues to be a leader in getting people vaccinated,” Gov. Ned Lamont said during his Covid-19 news briefing Thursday, adding that the promise from the Biden administration to increase state allotment by 16% means more people will be vaccinated faster.
+“Connecticut continues to be a leader in getting people vaccinated,” Gov. Ned Lamont said during a news briefing Thursday, adding that the promise from the Biden administration to increase state allotment by 16% means more people will be vaccinated faster.

 Next week, Kentucky Horse Park in Lexington will become Kentucky’s first regional vaccination site, Gov. Andy Beshear said Thursday.
 The site will vaccinate 3,000 residents the first week, prioritizing those 70 and older.